Eh, Eh (Nothing Else I Can Say)

-"Eh, Eh (Nothing Else I Can Say)" is a song by American singer Lady Gaga, from her debut album, The Fame (2008).
-It was released as the third single from the album in Australia, New Zealand and selected European countries, and the fourth single in France.
+"Eh, Eh (Nothing Else I Can Say)" is a song by American singer Lady Gaga, from her debut studio album, The Fame (2008).
+The track was written by Gaga herself, alongside Martin Kierszenbaum, who also produced the track.
+It was released as the third single from the album in Australia, New Zealand and selected European countries, and the fourth single in France, on the 10th of January, 2009, through Kierszenbaum's Cherrytree Records, alongside Streamline Records, KonLive, and Interscope Records.
 The song is a calypso-styled, mid-tempo ballad, and is about breaking up with one's old partner and finding someone new.

 The song peaked at number fifteen on the Australian ARIA Charts and at number nine on the RIANZ charts of New Zealand.
 It proved to be even more successful in Sweden, where it managed to peak at number two on the Sverigetopplistan chart, as well as in the Czech Republic, France, and Hungary, where it reached the top-ten of their respective charts.
 "Eh, Eh (Nothing Else I Can Say)" received Gold certifications for its sales in Australia, Denmark, New Zealand, and the United States.

 The accompanying Italian-American 1950s-themed music video portrayed Gaga and her friends roaming around the streets of the Little Italy neighborhood of New York City, Gaga riding a Vespa and also singing the song while at home with her boyfriend.
 The video was noted for its contrasting portrayal of Gaga doing feminine work, as compared to her previous endeavours.
 She performed "Eh, Eh (Nothing Else I Can Say)" on her first headlining concert tour, The Fame Ball Tour, wearing a black-and-white leotard, and during the first legs of The Monster Ball Tour, while standing inside a giant gyroscope.